Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 - Baud Rate Clock

   Optionally divided by the CTC to allow for slower baud rates on the SIO.
-By default, the Z80-Retro runs serial IO at 115200kbps.
+By default, the Z80-Retro runs serial I/O at 115200kbps.

 - CPU Connector